Physiotherapy and remedial therapy up to the age of 18

 Under our supplementary insurance, you will qualify for reimbursement of a number of treatments, depending on your supplementary insurance.

-For reimbursement under the public healthcare insurance and supplementary insurances You need a referral from a general practitioner, medical specialist, youth healthcare doctor, doctor for the mentally disabled, specialist geriatrics doctor or company doctor:
+For reimbursement under the public healthcare insurance and supplementary insurances You need a referral from a general practitioner, medical specialist, youth healthcare doctor, doctor for the mentally disabled, specialist geriatrics doctor, company doctor, nursing specialist, physician assistant or a coordinating practitioner within the framework of medical care for specific groups of patients (GZSP):

 - for treatment of a complaint on the List of disorders for physiotherapy and remedial therapy;